 The project has already been discussed by the coalition in the spring.
 After all, this was one of the conditions under which the Three-Party Coalition was willing to cooperate with ANO and the Czech Social Democratic Party.
 But now, it is necessary to fine-tune some details and rules.

 The metropolis is to spend a total of two percent of investments on arts, which is 240 million out of the estimated twelve billion Czech crowns.

 “One percent is to be spent on arts for every construction which will be realized by the city.
 We want to use the other percent to buy already existing works and place them in a public area,” said Matěj Stropnický (Green Party / Three-Party Coalition), a member of the Committee on Culture.
 According to him, this requires two sets of rules to lay down the conditions for spending money.
 They have not yet started to work on this manual, but Stropnický wants to draw it up with the Prague Institute of Planning and Development (IPR) and with the Prague City Gallery by October.

-Besides Stromovka and the Prague Exhibition Grounds, this plan also involves the fact that if Prague paid any large reconstruction of a school, a sculpture could appear in front of the school.
-The same also applies to roads or the repair of tram routes or the Waste Water Treatment Plant on Císařský ostrov.
-Results may be funny and provocative – like the known Liberec bus station designed by the artist David Černý for four millions.
+Besides Stromovka and the Prague Exhibition Grounds, this plan also involves the fact that if Prague paid for any large reconstruction of a school, a sculpture could appear in front of the school.
+The same also applies to roads or the repair of tram routes or the Waste Water Treatment Plant on Císařský Ostrov.
+Results may be funny and provocative – like the known Liberec bus station designed by the artist David Černý for four million.

 The selection of the place and work will be crucial for many reasons.
 The sculpture of Franz Kafka near Národní třída, for example, attracts many tourists.
 On the other hand, the memorial to Jan Palach by the artist John Hejduk on Alešovo nábřeží leaves tourists cold so far, largely because of the environment which needs to be adapted.